 That’s what we do here at Exoprise; we build automated tests at scale to monitor web services and apps on behalf of customers.

-Selenium Can Be Brittle
+Web Monitoring with Selenium Can Be Brittle

 We’ve established that Selenium is a remarkable project and open source solution for testing lots of web pages and simple web apps.
 But for complex SPAs, like those typically delivered from cloud vendors like Microsoft, Google, and Salesforce, Selenium starts to fall down.
 Here’s a few reasons why Selenium is brittle and can be difficult to master for complex Web apps: